 - Wrap tightly with the foil ensuring to seal tightly

 - Grill on high for 20 minutes for medium doneness

-If you would like a char on your corn, remove from foil and place on the grill for five minutes.
+If you would like a char on your corn, remove it from the foil and place it on the grill for five minutes.

 To add an extra sweet flavor to your corn, use a tablespoon of sugar.
 If you stir in sugar with your melted butter before you brush your corn, it will add that extra sweet corn flavor.

 - Cut cauliflower into large chunks (aka florets) and rinse well

 - Cut each chunk in half straight through the stem

 - Season cauliflower lightly with salt, pepper, and garlic powder